Jasonette/JEM/README.md

 # Jasonette Extension Manager

-An app that makes it easy to integrate [Jasonette extensions](http://docs.jasonette.com/advanced/#extension) into iOS and Android projects
+An app that makes it easy to integrate [Jasonette extensions](http://docs.jasonette.com/advanced/#extension) into Jasonette projects (for both iOS and Android)

 ![screenshot](screenshot.png)